Skip to main content

 SOFC container Wernau with people

-Decentralized and ready for use
+Decentralized and ready-to-operate

 The SOFC container in Wernau started operations in November 2021.
 The pilot system is trying out a decentralized, turnkey solution for power generation.
 The ten SOFC units that have been installed cover 20 percent of the base load requirements for the Bosch plant in Wernau.
 The container integrates all the essential auxiliary installations and systems.